bethaitman/bethsite/content/posts/german.md

 **What didn't work:** Passive listening got me nowhere.
 I also needed this to be 'real' material.
 Initially I tried listening to language specifically for learners, like "Easy German".
 I quickly realised that this wasn't going to help, because I wanted to be able to understand real spoken German, not something slowly and carefully constructed for beginners.

-### Written material: I can't skim-read, and get stuck

-I give up quite quickly when reading long German texts, and I think this is something I can train.

-**What I did:** I now get a daily newsletter about news and events in Zürich ([tsri.ch](https://tsri.ch/)), and I try to read this every morning when I pick up my phone.
-Right now I'm focusing on noticiing unfamiliar words or forms and trying to guess their meaning, _before_ I look things up.
-That's because I want to be able to get through life without constantly referencing dictionaries or running text through Google translate.

-### Holding conversations: I'm lost for words
+### Holding conversations

-By about 2022 I had a decent grounding in German grammar and vocabulary, and my comprehension was okay, but I hated speaking - I was very self-conscious about sounding stupid and making mistakes.
+**I'm lost for words:** By about 2022 I had a decent grounding in German grammar and vocabulary, and my comprehension was okay, but I hated speaking - I was very self-conscious about sounding stupid and making mistakes.

 **What I did:** 1 on 1 conversation lessons with a recommended tutor.
 We'd go for a walk and talk for an hour week, just about stuff that interested me: politics, philosophy, art, psychology.
 He would rarely correct me when talking, but he'd take notes, and at the end of the lesson would let me know what areas I should look into, where I was making frequent mistakes.
 This means I could get better, but I wasn't interrupted while I was getting into the habit of speaking even if I wasn't getting it right.

+### Written material

+**I can't skim-read, and get stuck:** I give up quite quickly when reading long German texts, it's still very effortful.

+**What I did:** I now get a daily newsletter about news and events in Zürich ([tsri.ch](https://tsri.ch/)), and I try to read this every morning when I pick up my phone.
+Right now I'm focusing on noticiing unfamiliar words or forms and trying to guess their meaning, _before_ I look things up.
+That's because I want to be able to get through life without constantly referencing dictionaries or running text through Google Translate.

-### Texting and emailing: I don't know what's idiomatic
+### Texting and emailing

-Now, in 2025, my German is... kind of okay, a solid B2 level.
+**I don't know what's idiomatic:** Now, in 2025, my German is... kind of okay, a solid B2 level.
 I can hold conversations, deal with most situations in life, I know all the basic grammar.
 But I know that my speaking is weird: I know lots of words, but I often don't use them right, or I say things a German person would never say.
 I use a lot of phrases that are just direct translations from English, like "Ich bin interessiert in Politik" rather than "Ich interessiere mich für Politik".
 In a professional context I think things like this will seem very silly.

 **What I did:** LLMs have been great here.
 Whenever I write something in German, I'll compose it myself first, then ask ChatGPT to correct it.
 Specifically I ask for 1) grammatical correction, 2) things that are not idiomatic, and 3) more natural ways to express the same ideas.
 Early days but I think it's helping.